The Real Housewives of Atlanta season 1

 The first season of The Real Housewives of Atlanta, an American reality television series, was broadcast on Bravo.
 It aired from October 7, 2008, until November 25, 2008, and was primarily filmed in Atlanta, Georgia.
 Its executive producers are Lauren Eskelin, Lorraine Haughton, Glenda Hersh, Carlos King, and Steven Weinstock.

 The Real Housewives of Atlanta focuses on the lives of NeNe Leakes, DeShawn Snow, Shereé Whitfield, Lisa Wu-Hartwell, and Kim Zolciak.
 During the season, Leakes frequently clashes with Whitfield and Zolciak, while several of the housewives pursue business careers.
 It consisted of eight episodes, all of which aired on Tuesday evenings; two were aired at 9:00 pm, while six were broadcast at 10:00 pm.

-This season marked the final regular appearance of DeShawn Snow.
+This season marked the only regular appearance of DeShawn Snow.

 Production and crew

 The Real Housewives of Atlanta was announced as the third installment in The Real Housewives franchise, intending to capitalize on the successes of its predecessors The Real Housewives of Orange County and The Real Housewives of New York City.
 Its television network Bravo stated that the series' planned storyline focused on "[balancing] motherhood, demanding careers and a fast-paced social calendar".
 The season premiere "Welcome One, Welcome ATL" was aired on October 7, 2008, while the seventh episode "Best of Enemies" served as the season finale, and was aired on November 18, 2008.
 It was followed by a one-part reunion special, which marked the conclusion of the season and was broadcast on November 25, 2008.
 Lauren Eskelin, Lorraine Haughton, Glenda Hersh, Carlos King, and Steven Weinstock are recognized as the series' executive producers; it is produced and distributed by True Entertainment, an American subsidiary of the Italian corporation Endemol.